tensorflow/community/rfcs/20190904-tfx-generic-container-based-component.md

 ### ComponentLauncher to launch the container-based application

-With the introduction of `ExecutorContainerSpec` which does not specify `executor_class`, the default implementation of `BaseComponentLauncher` cannot execute the container-based component.
+With the introduction of `ExecutorContainerSpec` which does not specify `executor_class`, the default implementation of `BaseComponentLauncher` may not be able to execute the container-based component.
 Furthermore, different orchestrator (i.e. an instance of `TfxRunner`) may have different ways to launch the containerized application program.

-We propose to extend the `BaseComponentLauncher` to define orchestrator-specific ways to execute the containerized program, including the ways to translate input artifacts to the complete command line, by filling the [Jinja template](https://jinja.palletsprojects.com/en/2.10.x/) for `ExecutorContainerSpec.command` and `ExecutorContainerSpec.args`, and to translate output from the containerized application to keep track of metadata of it and write back to Metadata storage.
+We propose to extend the `BaseComponentLauncher` to define orchestrator-specific ways to execute the containerized program.
+It includes the ways to translate input artifacts to the complete command line, by filling the [Jinja template](https://jinja.palletsprojects.com/en/2.10.x/) for `ExecutorContainerSpec.command` and `ExecutorContainerSpec.args`, and to translate output from the containerized application to keep track of metadata of it and write back to Metadata storage.